eknagi/Simulation-Spatial-Random-Effects/README.md

 εijk is the residual term (independent of the random effect term and spatial correlation term above) x1 is individual-level covariate x2 is group covariate (same value for every person in a group) b0 is true intercept, b1 is true slope of individual covariate, b2 is the true slope for the group covariate

-Run different hybrids of multilevel and spatial models to assess the level of parameter estimation.